conterra/mapapps-time-slider/src/main/js/bundles/dn_timeslider/README.md

 ```

 #### Dynamic calculation of timeExtents
-The start and end values of the viewTimeExtent or fullTimeExtent property can also be calculated dynamically.
+The start and end values of the timeExtent, viewTimeExtent or fullTimeExtent property can also be calculated dynamically.
 Either a Date String or the current time is used as the basis.
 Specific calculations can be applied to this.

 ```json